willemvanopstal/OpenPointCloudMap/README.md

     toggleAHN()                        # toggles the view between AHN2 and AHN3
     saveAsImage()                      # saves the current view as a .png image (prompt)

-__Change Detection__
-For the change-detection to work, it's needed to run the 'pylistener.py'.
-You can test if it's running properly by putting the following in your browser or http client;

-    localhost:12839/test